 Skill 3.
 Innovation (Divergent thinking)

-Entrepreneurship is another business function that is oriented to the future through the lens of innovation, in this case via new business ventures that may also include new processes, products, and projects.
+Entrepreneurship & Intrapreneurship are another key set of business specialties that approach the future from the lens of innovation.
+They are focused on new processes, products, and projects that can become profitable enterprises.
 In a world where creative destruction and technological unemployment are constantly eliminating jobs, entrepreneurship seems a particularly rewarding function for foresight.
 Foresight professionals that make their client firms more innovative, entrepreneurial or intrapreneurial (able to generate new business ventures from within established firms) provide them with a lasting ability to survive in conditions of ongoing uncertainty—a foundational foresight skill.

 As long as a firm can stay either as or more creative than its competitors, it can have several strategies in play that are gaining traction in the marketplace at any time.
 Its creative drive can continually keep it alive, even if it stumbles or moves backward for a time.
 Owens and Fernandez’s The Lean Enterprise (2014) shows how even large, mature organizations can aggressively innovate if they are willing to pay the political cost.
 Ries’s The Lean Startup (2011) explains why startups are so much better at innovation than anyone else.
 All those that lead the future cultivate a perennial startup culture and mindset.